Murphy Branch

-The Murphy Branch is a branch line operated by the Western North Carolina Railroad, later the Richmond and Danville, Southern Railway, the Norfolk Southern Railway (NS) and today the Blue Ridge Southern Railroad.
+The Murphy Branch is a branch line operated by the Western North Carolina Railroad, later the Richmond and Danville, Southern Railway, the Norfolk Southern Railway (NS) and today it is operated by the Blue Ridge Southern Railroad and the Great Smoky Mountains Railway.
+Blue Ridge Southern owns the Asheville to Sylva segment and Great Smoky Mountains Railway owns the Sylva to Nantahala section.
 The branch runs between Asheville, North Carolina in the east and Murphy in the west.

 I-40 from Asheville to Canton and US Route 74, also known as the Great Smoky Mountains Expressway, from Canton to Murphy, roughly parallel the railway.
 Grades on the Murphy Branch exceed 4.0% in two places.

 History

 It was constructed with convict lease labor between 1880 and 1891 under the charter of the Western North Carolina Railroad.
 The Murphy Branch was important to the development of southwestern North Carolina in the late 19th and early 20th centuries.
 It opened up the isolated and rural mountains west of Asheville to the outside world, allowing easy travel and improved commerce.
 These tracks stimulated the development of Western North Carolina.

 In the 1980s, Norfolk Southern decided to close the Murphy Branch west of Sylva because of declining freight traffic.
 The NCDOT purchased the branch west of Dillsboro in 1988, the first purchase under NCDOT's program to preserve rail corridors.
 It granted trackage rights between Dillsboro and Andrews to the Great Smoky Mountains Railroad (GSMR), a tourist excursion railroad that also provides freight service.
 In 1996, the NCDOT sold the Dillsboro-Andrews portion of the Murphy Branch to the GSMR.

 In April 2014, Norfolk Southern announced that it would be selling the Asheville-Dillsboro leg of the Murphy Branch to Watco, a short-line railroad headquartered in Pittsburg, Kansas.
 A new North Carolina Limited Liability Company was established and named the Blue Ridge Southern Railroad to manage this.
 The deal closed and operations began on 26 July 2014.

-The GSMR continues to own the Dillsboro to Andrews leg, and operates all but the westernmost portion between Hewitt and Andrews.
+The GSMR continues to own the Dillsboro to Andrews leg and operates all but the westernmost portion between Hewitt and Andrews.
 The NCDOT continues to own the tracks between Andrews and Murphy; this section has been out of service continuously since 1985.
 The next year CSX abandoned and removed its connecting line in 1986 from Murphy southwestward into Georgia, formerly a line of the Louisville and Nashville.